 Bone Marrow and Stem Cell Transplantation: This treatment consists of destroying cancerous bone marrow cells by using higher doses of chemotherapy and in some cases, radiotherapy, and then replacing them with healthy bone marrow or stem cells to help patients regain a new and healthy immune system.
 Winship has pioneered many advances in bone marrow transplant procedures and drugs.

-Targeted drugs and combination therapies: New drugs that use the patient’s immune system to fight multiple myeloma are showing promising results in clinical trials.
+Targeted drugs and combination therapies: Recently, the U.S. FDA approved a number of new drugs that use the patient's immune system to fight multiple myeloma.
 Winship has pioneered the use of these drugs in combination with front-line therapies.

 We understand that this is a very stressful time.
 We welcome your questions and requests for help.
 Here is more information to help familiarize you with Winship and give you an idea of what to expect on your first visit.